LTUC/amman-dotnet-401d2/curriculum/class-17/facilitator/DEMO.md

 You can run these demos in one of 3 ways:

-1. Code it out as you normally would, allowng the students to watch and take notes
+1. Code it out as you normally would, allowing the students to watch and take notes
 1. Code it slowly, workshop style, allowing the students to follow along with you.
    - You might want to provide them the "resources" code ahead of time to facilitate typos
 1. For each segment, select a different student to pair program with, and navigate them.